Best superfood powder

 What you need to know: This vegan, gluten-free, sweet-berry-flavored powder has spirulina, elderberry, bilberry and probiotics.

-What you’ll love: It has no added sugars or GMOs and is easy to blend.
+What you’ll love: It has no added sugars or genetically modified organisms and is easy to blend.

 What you should consider: It contains stevia and silica.